nikhilraghava/tensorflow-tut/softmax-regression-model/README.md

 correct_prediction = tf.equal(tf.argmax(y,1), tf.argmax(y_,1))
 ```

 `tf.argmax` is an extremely useful function which gives us the index of the highest entry in a `Tensor` along some axis.
-Then we use `tf.equal` to see if the indicies match.
+Then we use `tf.equal` to see if the indices match.
 This would give us a list of booleans.
 To determine what fraction are correct, we cast to floating point numbers and then take the mean.
 For example, `[True, False, True, True]` would become `[1,0,1,1]` which would become `0.75`.

 ```python
 # Cast booleans to floats
 accuracy = tf.reduce_mean(tf.cast(correct_prediction, tf.float32))
 ```

-Finally we check the accuracy of our model using our test data, data that we did'nt train the model to recognise.
+Finally, we check the accuracy of our model using our test data, data that we didn't train the model to recognise.

 ```python
 # Check accuracy on test data